etchteam/offline-ux/src/caching-content.md

 });
 ```

+With this set up, changing the `revision` property on any of the files will cause
+the cache to update only where the revision has changed.
+This avoids having to update
+the entire cache when only part of it changes.

 The `precacheAndRoute` function will handle storing all the URLs in the cache and
 setting up individual routes for them using the `CacheFirst` strategy.